Pulecz/BGames_tools/README.md

 Every variable can be changed in first 40 lines.

+#####Known Issues
+  Mod pages with adult-content are not accesible without login, therefore if users allows getting information from web, all actions for this mod will be skipped and user has to disable getting the information so at least offline actions are done.
+  (This could be fixed, though...)

 #####Known Bugs
   Version conversion fail at [Full Dialogue Interface](http://www.nexusmods.com/fallout4/mods/1235/) for Fallout 4, because of the "uncommon" versioning